Kasino

-Kasino is a Brazilian Eurodance music group established in 2003, in Rio de Janeiro, Brazil.
+Kasino is a Brazilian Eurodance music group established in 2003, in Rio de Janeiro.
 Music production duo Fabio Almeida, known as Mister Jam, and Ian Duarte started the musical project in the studio in 2003, and in 2005, they achieved major success with the song Can’t Get Over, which was a major hit in Brazil, and received widespread airplay on radio and TV throughout the country.
 Fher Cassini served as the project’s front man at the start, but he was later replaced by Bo Anders.

 Currently, Kasino is led by Fabio Almeida and Ian Duarte, the founders of the group.

 Career

 The project began when Fabianno "Mister Jam" Almeida (at the time the lead singer of the band of the same name) and music producer Ian Duarte set up a production company and needed someone to lead the project, which is where Fher Cassini (stage name of Fernando Biscaia, at the time the former president of the Mr. Jam fan club) came from.